Star Wars: Episode I Battle For Naboo N64 Review

-Listen, we all know it and it’s been discussed a million times already – the Star Wars prequels aren’t exactly cinematic gold.
+Listen, we all know it, and it’s been discussed a million times already – the Star Wars prequels aren’t exactly cinematic gold.
 You hear me Jar Jar?
 Nobody likes you Jar Jar!
-Luckily, the same fate didn’t befall all of the video-game tie-ins for the Star Wars prequels.
+Luckily, the same fate didn’t befall all the video-game tie-ins for the Star Wars prequels.

 Several of them were quite entertaining, in.
 The last Star Wars game for the N64, Battle for Naboo, is one of the games that brings the galaxy to life without drowning under the poor writing and directing choices that plagued the movies.

 Following in the footsteps of Rogue Squadron, Battle for Naboo lets you play as Captain Kael and Lt.
 Sykes while you fight, fly and shoot your way over vast terrains and engage in various intense dogfights.
 When Rogue Squadron first hit shelves, it was universally praised by gamers and critics alike.
 Unsurprisingly, developers Factor 5 and publisher LucasArts soon released a sequel.

 Lt.
 Sykes and Captain Kael were side characters in the Episode I movie, but they’re our main protagonists here.
 This is an interesting plot choice, because the game isn’t banking on the nostalgia factor by letting you play as characters we all know and love.
 Instead, you’ll venture into the extended universe and occasionally toss you into the middle of some of the series’ most iconic moments, but have you play through them from a different perspective.
 If you’re a fan of the Star Wars franchise, this can be both a good and bad thing, considering the source material (The Phantom Menace) is already not the most popular in the series.